wroge/esperanto/README.md

 	// INSERT INTO presidents (first, last) OUTPUT INSERTED.nr VALUES (@p1, @p2), (@p3, @p4) [George Washington John Adams]

 	// 3.
 QUERY
 	// In this section, we create a query that returns JSON rows so that they can be scanned in a
 	// similar way (byte-slice) for every dialect and driver.
-	// For convenience squirrel expressions can be used.
 	// Note that the JSON_OBJECT function is not yet implemented in SQL Server 2019.

 	equals := esperanto.Switch{
 		esperanto.Postgres:  esperanto.SQL("last = ?", "Adams"),
-		esperanto.Sqlite:    squirrel.Eq{"last": "Adams"},
+		esperanto.Sqlite:    esperanto.SQL("last = ?", "Adams"),
 		esperanto.SQLServer: esperanto.SQL("CONVERT(VARCHAR, last) = ?
 COLLATE Latin1_General_CS_AS", "Adams"),
 	}